kasperwelbers/dotfiles/README.md

 Currently like running the Alacritty terminal emulator with a regular bash shell, and a dash of tmux.

 For navigation I use fzf, customized with bat (for previewing) and fd-find (enhanced find command).
+As nicer replacements I use "btop" for top, "lsd" for ls, and "tldr" for man.
 Also like starship for making things look nice.

+My default editor for small things is neovim.
+For programming I prefer VSCode (and RStudio for R), which both support vim motions.
+In VSCode I tweak some key settings, such as using the normal undo/redo stack (RStudio does this by default).
+See my User/settings.json in the config folder.

-Where possible I use vim motions, and use neovim as default editor.
+VSCode and RStudio both support vim motions, and use neovim as default editor.

 I add the following to my bashrc.